 Cupcakes are usually all eaten before they go bad!
 But, if you can’t eat all of them in one sitting, cupcakes last about 3 days on the counter, up to a week in the refrigerator, and several months in the freezer.

-Can You Bake a Cake Recipe Into a Cupcake Recipe?
+How to Convert a Cake Recipe to a Cupcake Recipe

 You don’t need a cupcake recipe to bake cupcakes.
-You can use any cake recipe you like.
+In fact, most cake recipes can be easily converted to cupcake recipes.

-Put the batter in cupcake liners and reduce the baking time.
 Typically, cupcakes bake for 20 minutes at 350 degrees Fahrenheit.
-However, if you are not sure, you should monitor your bake closely.
+However, if you are not sure, you should monitor your bake closely and/or try making a test cupcake:

 Vanilla Cupcake Recipe